crowdsecurity/crowdsec-docs/crowdsec-docs/docs/troubleshooting.md

 cscli decisions list
 ```

-## How to remove a decision on an IP
+## How to remove a decision on a IP

 ```bash
 cscli decisions delete -i x.x.x.x